-AZERO aims to reduce the miles we travel in our vehicles by at least 50% by 2030 (Strategy 4), while also working towards zero traffic fatalities, as per the City of Ann Arbor's Vision Zero Transportation Plan.
+AZERO aims to reduce the miles we travel in our vehicles by at least 50% by 2030 (Strategy 4), while also working towards zero traffic fatalities (Vision Zero).
 In addition, the City of Ann Arbor has put together resources on electric vehicles (EVs), non-motorized transportation, and public transit to help support more sustainable mobility practices.

 It might seem like changes in mobility are difficult for businesses to support.
-However, there are opportunities for businesses to increase sustainable mobility options and help Ann Arbor achieve its goals.
+However, there are steps that businesses can take to increase sustainable mobility options and help Ann Arbor achieve its goals.
 Businesses have a role to play in supporting public transportation and biking infrastructure and promoting, where applicable, flexible working schedules for staff.